elizabeth-poggie/elizabeth-poggie/_content/notes/28-user-interfaces copy.md

 This let's you sell stuff on your wordpress website :)

+## Backing up your wordpress website

+Generally it's best practice to backup your wordpress website before adding new themes and installing new plugins.

+This helps you prevent loosing all your work when you make edits to your website :^)

 ## Getting started

 - Login to the backend of your wordpress website